jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

 > Why support several syntaxes for metadata?

-- The one-line JSON blob syntax is compact and unobtrusive.
+- The one-line JSON object syntax is compact and unobtrusive.
 - The YAML block syntax is human-readable and editable.
 - The shorthand colon syntax is human-readable, editable, and very compact at the price of not supporting nested metadata.